mikeydread7/AllisonShop/DeveloperStandardMoralResposibility.md

 ## Some  simple Code standard -

 1. Code layout and implementation like declarations and body properties should stay together imports... static varaibles constructors public methods private methods
    @Test
-   document  the interface signitures and the are all public uless its java 8  some  are defaults so no need to add public keyword. enums by default have private constructor no need to say private don't throw exception where its not thrown AKA jisis is thrown like crazy in our code base annoying
+   documentthe interface signitures and the are all public uless its java 8  some  are defaults so no need to add public keyword. enums by default have private constructor no need to say private don't throw exception where its not thrown AKA jisis is thrown like crazy in our code base annoying

 2. use single (, remove usless brace
 3. remove unused imports
 4. smaller or refactor out logic into a private methods that define the intent